DanielSanRocha/whismur/README.md

 ## Installation

-For linux, download the prebuilt binaries available in the [releases](https://github.com/DanielSanRocha/whismur/releases) (WIP!).
+For linux, download the prebuilt binaries available in the [releases](https://github.com/DanielSanRocha/whismur/releases).
 For other OSs, run it from source.

 ## Running from Source